-Health Technology Assessment international (HTAi) is the global, non-profit, scientific and professional society for all those who produce, use, or encounter health technology assessment (HTA).
-HTAi represents 82 organizations and over 2,500 individual members from 65 countries around the world.
+Health Technology Assessment international (HTAi) is the global, non-profit, scientific and professional society for all those who produce, use or encounter health technology assessment (HTA).
+We represent 82 organizations and over 2,500 individual members from 65 countries around the world.

-HTAi is a member-driven organization, representing a variety of stakeholders who have interests in health technology assessment.
+HTAi is a member-driven organization, representing a variety of stakeholders who have interests in HTA.
 These stakeholders include researchers, policy makers, industry, academia, health service providers, agencies and patients, and they contribute to balanced conversation around HTA across different areas of practice and jurisdictions.

 What is HTA?